-Spectre M4 submachine gun appeared in 1983 and has a number of unusual features.
-The designer set out to develop a weapon that could be used in an instinctive and automatic manner so that the user could open fire instantly without having to consider the safety condition or perform any action other than pulling the trigger.
+Spectre M4 submachine gun appeared in 1983 and has several unusual features.
+The designer set out to develop a weapon that could be used intuitively and automatically so that the user could instantly open fire without considering the safety condition or performing any action other than pulling the trigger.

-The intention was to provide a weapon for anti-terrorist police and others who need to carry a weapon daily but may not be called upon to use it except at rare intervals; and when that time comes, it has to be ready for use without hesitation.
+The intention was to provide a weapon for anti-terrorist police and others who need to carry a weapon daily but may not be called upon to use it except at rare intervals.
+When that time comes, it has to be ready for use without hesitation.

-The Spectre M4 looks conventional enough, with a pressed steel receiver and barrel jacket, and a butt which folds to lie along the top of the receiver.
+The Spectre M4 looks conventional enough, with a pressed steel receiver, barrel jacket, and a butt that folds to lie along the top of the receiver.
 The magazine fits into a housing ahead of the trigger and is the first unusual feature; it contains four columns of cartridges instead of the usual two.
-This means that the 30-round magazine is no longer than a conventional 20-round, and the 50-round no longer than a normal 30-round.
+This means that the 30-round magazine is no longer than a conventional 20-round, and the 50-round is no longer than a normal 30-round.

 But as soon as it becomes necessary to fire, all that needs to be done is to squeeze the trigger.
 This will retract the hammer unit from its rest position and then release it with sufficient force to hit the firing pin in the bolt and fire the cartridge in the chamber, after which the action is automatic until the trigger is released.

 Since the bolt is always closed when the gun is at rest, it might be expected that the barrel will heat up when firing and not cool very quickly; this is countered by a forced draught air system, operated by the movement of the bolt, which pumps air through and around the barrel while firing.